marbl/canu/documentation/source/parameter-reference.rst

 .. _mhapReAlign:

 {prefix}ReAlign <boolean=false>
-  Compute actual alignments from mhap overlaps; 'raw' from mhap output;
-  uses either obtErrorRate or ovlErrorRate, depending on which overlaps are computed)
+  Compute actual alignments from mhap overlaps. uses either obtErrorRate or ovlErrorRate, depending on which overlaps are computed)

 .. _mhapSensitivity: